MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/updatepolicy.md

 however, as some user errors such as defining an incorrect query in the update policy might prevent **any** data from being ingested into the source table.)
-Data being ingested in the "boundary" of transactional update policies beomes available for query in a single transaction.
+Data being ingested in the "boundary" of transactional update policies becomes available for query in a single transaction.

 The update policy's query is run in a special mode, in which it "sees" only the newly ingested data to the source table.
 It is not possible to query the source